thilowrona/fatbox/README.md

-# fault_analysis
+# Fault extraction and analysis
-A python module for the analysis of faults in raster data
+A python module for the extraction and analysis of faults and fractures in raster data.
-#Demo